jenright15/income-classification/README.md

   - [Requirements](#requirements)

 ## Description
-Project for identifying characteristics that are assocatiated with an individual making more or less than $50,000 a year.
-Constructing a pipeline for modeling of this dataset.
+This repository's goal is for identifying characteristics that are assocatiated with an individual making more or less than $50,000 a year.
+This repository contains all code, documentation, data attributed to the project.

 ## Background Information
 The United States Census Bureau leads the country’s Federal Statistical System; its primary